dklopstein/waste-sorting-classifier/README.md

 - Number of classes: 30
 - Number of images: 15000
 - Unique image sizes: [(256, 256)]
+- Number of images per class: 500

-The distribution of image sizes shows that each image was 256 by 256 pixels as can be seen below:
+The distribution of image sizes showing that each image was 256 by 256 pixels:
+[image][images/imagesize_distribution.png]

+The distribution to see the number of images per class:
+[image][images/imagesperclass.png]

+A sample image from each class is below:
+[image][images/sampleimageeachclass.png]

 ### Preprocessing